Ftme-skh/Online_note/README.md

 # Online_note
-Note with ability to "create - read - update &amp; delete" with flask and postgresql
+Note with gives you ability to "create - read - update &amp; delete" with flask and postgresql